 1/8 tsp. salt

 If you prefer a firmer dumpling, either reduce the baking powder to 1/2 tsp or add 1/2 tsp. coconut flour to the dry ingredients.
 I cooked one batch using coconut flour and it did have this effect.
 But I prefer softer dumplings so I make mine as written above.

 VARIATION: Add 1-2 T. finely chopped parsley to the dry ingredients

 DIRECTIONS: Beat the egg in a small bowl with a fork.
 Add the water and beat until well blended.
 On a paper plate or in another bowl, mix the dry ingredients well.
 Slowly sprinkle the dry ingredients into the wet, stirring with a fork or whisk.
 Switching to a rubber spatula, stir and begin to fold the slowly thickening mixture over and over itself until it is a contiguous batter and eventually turns into a thick, almost dry dough.
 I let mine sit by the stove 2-3 minutes.
 Then, using a teaspoon, dip 3/4″-1″ dollops of the dough into your palm.
-This step is important: roll them slightly into a ball shape.
+This step is important: roll them gently in your palms into a ball shape.
 I set the balls on my counter or a silicone sheet until all are made.
 If you just drop them directly into the broth from the spoon without rolling, they tend to fall apart in the broth during cooking, invariably.
 Or using your hands, roll the dough into ropes on plastic wrap and cut into short lengths for gnocchi, if that’s your pleasure.